-Content for the following posts is provided by international organizations related to history and natural resources.
-It is not edited, nor is the information verified by WindingRiver.com before publication.
+Posted content is provided by source referenced in the post.
+It is not edited, nor is the information verified by WindingRiver.com prior to publication.
 Please use the contact information in each article for additional information.

 Exhibition from 15 June to 29 September 2019

 Royal Monastery of Brou - Bourg-en-Bresse

 A subject that has often attracted considerable political and social attention in recent years, the veil, an accessory worn by women and sometimes men, dates back to classical antiquity.
 In the lay world it symbolises mourning or modesty, but also flirtatiousness and even seduction.
 In religion it has different uses and meanings, in all the great monotheistic and polytheistic traditions.
 It is ever present, in art and literature, in myths and in the street.
 The Royal Monastery of Brou is dedicating this exhibition to the subject of the veil in order to bring contemporary debates into perspective and to restore some of its historical truth through its representation in art.

 The exhibition unveils around one hundred works from all eras (from antiquity to the modern day) and of all types (paintings, sculptures, objets d’art, prints, photographs, artistic and documentary video installations, etc.) portraying secular and religious veils by theme.
 The works have been divided into four themes.